 Fiction Kitchen is an intensive hybrid workshop for writers looking to further, fine-tune, and finish their work, with an in-person launch followed by monthly on-line meetings.
-It’s an experience custom-designed for busy people who want (or even need) to write.
-Join in for community, commitment, and creative thrills.
+It’s a program designed for busy people who want—or even need—to write.

 In-person weekend: Saturday, November 5 + Sunday, November 6, 2022

 Follow-up meetings: Four Sundays, 3-5:30 pm: December 4, January 8, February 5, March 5